Rīgas Ritmi Festival 2023 will be held in the first week of July

 The second artist of the July 6 concert evening – singer, guitarist and harmonica master Charles Pasi – was born in the family of an Italian father and a French mother, but lived on both sides of the Atlantic Ocean, bringing a deep understanding of the blues from the USA to Europe.
 Mixing it together with jazz improvisation, Pasi became an artist of the legendary label Blue Note Records in 2015.
 By collaborating with musicians of various genres, Pasi has created his unique style, which has no boundaries, but there is a lot of artistic creativity, at the same time felt fragility and exciting dynamics.
 His performance is like a real journey both geographically and emotionally.

-Other festival locations will be announced along with its full program.
 On July 6 and 7, the Latvian Radio Studio 1 will also host entrance-free workshops given by the main guest artists of the festival.